Zalarian/Nim/doc/tut2.rst

     finally:
       close(f)

-The statements after the `try` are executed unless an exception is raised.
-Then the appropriate `except` part is executed.
+The statements after the `try` block are executed unless an exception is raised; then the appropriate `except` block is executed.

-The empty `except` part is executed if there is an exception that is not explicitly listed.
-It is similar to an `else` part in `if` statements.
+The empty `except` block is executed if there is an exception that is not explicitly listed.
+It is similar to an `else` block in an `if` statement.

-If there is a `finally` part, it is always executed after the exception handlers.
+If there is a `finally` block, it is always executed after the exception handlers.

-The exception is *consumed* in an `except` part.
+The exception is *consumed* in an `except` block.
 If an exception is not handled, it is propagated through the call stack.
-This means that often the rest of the procedure - that is not within a `finally` clause - is not executed (if an exception occurs).
+This means that, if an exception occurs, the rest of the procedure that is *not* within a `finally` block is does not get executed.

-If you need to *access* the actual exception object or message inside an `except` branch you can use the `getCurrentException()
+If you need to *access* the actual exception object or message inside an `except` block you can use the `getCurrentException()
 <system.html#getCurrentException>`_ and `getCurrentExceptionMsg()
 <system.html#getCurrentExceptionMsg>`_ procs from the `system <system.html>`_
 module.
 Example: